DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

         * using VPN for all traffic, both to the internet and corporate network
     * **Site-to-Site**
         * IPSec use an always on mode where both packet header and payload are encrypted (IPSec Tunnel Mode)
+        * Tunnel Mode - encrypts the entire original packet and provides a new header (supports NAT traversal (NAT-T))
     * **Remote Access**
         * connection is initiated from a users PC or laptop for a connection of shorter duration (IPSec Transport Mode)
+        * IPSec Tranpsort Mode - Only encrypts part of the original packet (data)
 * Virtual Local Area Network(VLAN)
     * a collection of devices that communicate with one another as if they made up a single phyiscal LAN
     * creates a distinct broadcast domain
+    * tagging data with a VLAN ID whcih network devices recognize and are able to used to keep data sperate
     * Cloud VPCs take the form of a dedicated VLAN for a specific user organization, which means other cloud tenants are blocked from accessing resources in the VPC
+    * Enable VLAN prunning which removes unsued VLANs
+    * Disable unnescessary protocols on switches
     * VPC Connectivity
         * connect a VPN using Layer 2 [Tunneling Protocol(L2TP)](https://en.wikipedia.org/wiki/Layer_2_Tunneling_Protocol)/IPSec with a VPC gateway (aka transit gateway)
             * common for hybrid connectivty